 How do the robots “Stand

 ”?
-Are the legged robots static balanced, or are they actively dynamic balanced, such as the inverted pendulum mode of operation?
+Are the legged robots static balanced, or are they actively dynamic balanced, like the inverted pendulum mode of operation?

-Legged robots have varying numbers of legs, for instance two legs for humanoid based, or using three or more legs minimum for tripod stability,
+Legged robots support varying numbers of legs, for instance two legs for humanoid based, or using three or more legs minimum for tripod stability,

-we see the case for 4 legged animals as a 3-legged case with one leg for redundancy.
+we see the case for four legged animals as a three - legged case with one leg for redundancy.

-Do the legs provide asymptotically stability, or are they Neutrally stable?
+Do the legs provide asymptotically based stability, or are they Neutrally stable?

-No matter what type of legged implementation, the ability to lift a foot off the surface allows most the ablity to
+No matter what type of legged implementation, the ability to lift a foot off the surface allows most the ability to

 transverse certain obstacles like stepping over a wire or mobility on stairs better than wheeled vehicles.

-Sometimes legs are used with other modes of mobility.
-These hybrid drives are combinations of other mobility types.
+Every so often legs are used with other modes of mobility.
+These hybrid drives comprise combinations of other mobility types.